Lupe Fiasco to Perform at Bears-Bills Halftime Show on Christmas Eve

 The Chicago Bears have announced Grammy award-winning artist Lupe Fiasco will take Soldier Field at halftime for the Christmas Eve matchup against the Buffalo Bills.

-Despite the bone-chilling temperatures, the show must go on, the Bears said.
+The Bears said that despite the bone-chilling temperatures, the show must go on.

 Get Chicago local news, weather forecasts, sports and entertainment stories to your inbox.
 Sign up for NBC Chicago newsletters.